-Simulation results for the full range of parameterizations described in Table 2 are presented in the appendix.
+Simulation results for the full range of parameterizations described in Table 2 are presented in the Appendix, Section A.3.
 The model is particularly sensitive to the c parameter.
 This makes intuitive sense because it captures financialization at the intensive margin.
 The higher c's value is, the more dependent asset holders are on incoming cash flows, and the greater the risk in the event of some financial failure.
-The $\theta$ parameter, the measure of an individual's personal robustness under financial stress (or the economy's ability to absorb depleted cash flows on asset claims), is also critical as it determines the failure thresholds.
-The parameter $\lambda$ , inversely proportional to the size of the income shock $\tilde{p}i = \lambda p_i$ , is nearly indiscriminate in its effect on contagion (Figure A.5).
-So long as $\lambda < \theta$ , an initial negative income shock will always cause at least one financial failure which will catalyze contagion within the network.
+The θ parameter, the measure of an individual's personal robustness under financial stress (or the economy's ability to absorb depleted cash flows on asset claims) is also critical as it itself determines the failure thresholds.
+The parameter λ , inversely proportional to the size of the income shock $\tilde{p}i = \lambda p_i$, is nearly indiscriminate in its effect on contagion (Figure